thousandbrainsproject/tbp.monty/docs/overview/benchmark-experiments.md

 >
 > These benchmarks are not currently expected to have good performance and are used to track our research progress for compositional datasets.

+Note: To obtain these results, pretraining was run without parallelization across episodes, inference was run with parallelization.

 # Monty-Meets-World